issei-m/symfony14-di-support/README.md

 -----------

 The symfony 1.4 is not recommended as creating a new project.
 If you wanna create a new project, you should use the Symfony2 framework.
-This repository just explains how to use modern PHP libraries in your project.
+This repository just explains how to use modern PHP libraries in your older symfony project.

 Try it
 ------